Resize & Crop

 Smart resize works best for solid, gradient, and homogenous backgrounds that'll be expanded.
 If background stretching can't be done without artifacts, a solid fill with a matching color will be applied instead.

-Note that we are working on improving Smart resize and behaviour may change.
+Note that we are working on improving Smart resize and behavior may change.
 Contact us if you found out regression.

 Crop